 Everyone enjoys a good beach bonfire, but not everyone likes to see a beach cluttered with old fire pits that are blowing ash everywhere.
 When beach glamping, camping, or just relaxing; if you do decide to have a fire, put it out thoroughly with water, and cover the embers with sand to prevent them from spreading.
 Once any rocks you’ve used are cool to the touch, move them back to their original locations, and fill the hole with sand.
 It’s that simple, and now, the beach is ready for someone else to enjoy!

-Organizing a beach clean up can be easier than you think.
-The next time you’re headed to the beach, why not set aside 30 minutes of your trip for a fun, group beach clean-up?
+Organizing a beach clean-up can be easier than you think.
+The next time you go to the beach, why not set aside 30 minutes of your trip for a fun, group beach clean-up?
 Beach clean-ups are so helpful and you and your friends can go to different areas of the beach, maximizing the amount of beach you cover.
 You can even make it a competition, with a prize for the most trash collected.

 On your own?
 No problem!
-Click here to check for organized ocean clean-ups near you.
+Check for organized ocean clean-ups near you.
 Ocean Conservancy is dedicated to reaching the goal of having trash-free oceans, and they have loads of information on how you can organize a clean-up yourself and what you will need before, during, and afterward.

 In 2015, volunteers in San Diego removed 197,788 pieces of trash, weighing 9,825 pounds, from their beaches.
 If that’s how much trash was removed from San Diego alone, imagine how much trash could be removed from all of our beaches!